-The International Society of Ocean, Mechanical and Aerospace –science and engineering is inviting you to submit your manuscript(s) to http://ijeepse.id/journal/index.php/ijeepse/about for publication.
+The International Journal of Electrical, Energy and Power System Engineering (IJEEPSE) is inviting you to submit your manuscript(s) to http://ijeepse.id/journal/index.php/ijeepse/about for publication.
 Our objective is to inform authors of the decision on their manuscript(s) within 2 weeks of submission.
 Following acceptance, a paper will normally be published in the next online issue.

 Journal template is available to be downloaded here.

 IJEEPSE will accepts submission for regular and review articles.

 1. Regular article

 Regular articles are full-length original empirical investigations and research, consisting of introduction, materials and methods, results and discussion, conclusions.
 Original work must provide references and an explanation on research findings that contain new and significant findings.

 Note: The article should in 6 and 8 journal pages (excluding the abstract, references, tables and/or figures), a minimum of 10 references, and an abstract of 150–200 words.